 207 Multi-Status: The message body that follows is an XML message and can contain several separate response codes, depending on how many sub-requests were made.

 What does an HTTP status code in the 300 range mean?
 This class of status code indicates that further action needs to be taken by the user agent to fulfill the request.

 300 Multiple Choices: Indicates multiple options for the resource that the client may follow.
 It, for instance, could be used to present different format options for video, list files with different extensions, or word sense disambiguation.

 301 Moved Permanently: This and all future requests should be directed to the given URI.

-302 Found: This is the most popular redirect code, but also an example of industrial practice contradicting the standard.
-HTTP/1.0 specification (RFC 1945) required the client to perform a temporary redirect, but popular browsers implemented 302 with the functionality of a 303 See Other.
+302 Found: This is the most popular redirect code and an example of industrial practice contradicting the standard.
+HTTP/1.0 specification (RFC 1945) required the client to perform a temporary redirect, but popular browsers implemented 302 with a 303 See Other functionality.

 304 Not Modified: Indicates the resource has not been modified since last requested.